Eduardo del Pino Vicente

 Eduardo del Pino Vicente is a Spanish writer and journalist.
-He was named "vecino ejemplar" for the XVII Semana Cultural del Casco Histórico de Almería.
-A new municipal library in Almeria will be named as Eduardo D. Vicente by CSIF.
+In September 2017 he was named "vecino ejemplar" for the XVII Semana Cultural del Casco Histórico de Almería, and a new municipal library in Almeria was suggested to be named as Eduardo D. Vicente by CSIF.

 He wrote about the franquism in Almeria in his works Almería, Memoria Compartida, Almas de Barrio and Almería, Los Años vividos.